 Heppen said he believes new development is not contributing to higher flood risks because developers are now required to meet stricter regulations.
-This means neighborhoods developed in the 1960s, 1970s and 1980s—such as Champion Forest, Westador, Ponderosa Forest and Wimbledon Champions—tend to be more prone to flooding.
+This means neighborhoods developed in the 1960s, 1970s and 1980s—such as Norchester, Grantwood, Windwood, Lake Cypress Estates and Enchanted Valley—tend to be more prone to flooding.

 “Even if development continues, they’re developing much more responsibly. ...
 Developers have learned that they can build even more detention [than what is] required, and it tends to be an amenity towards their development,” Heppen said.

-Several basins in the top-priority tier are underway in the Spring area.
-The HCFCD is seeking funding partners throughout the development of the 22 basin projects, and the district is working to acquire properties it does not already own, St. Romain said.
+Several basins in the top priority tier are underway in the Spring area.
+The HCFCD is seeking funding partners throughout the development of the 22 basin projects, and property acquisition on the sites the district does not already own has already been taking place, St. Romain said.